slerman12/Help-me/2-Opposing-views.md

 That’s the whole story, and where in there is even the slightest administrative sense or rational mandate to make life-altering decisions?

 > ### $"$
 > I have conferred with members of your committee.
 They confirm that the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree.
+With regret, we will be terminating [...]
 > ### $``$
 > &ensp;&ensp;- Michael Scott